elhereum/go-elh/p2p/simulations/README.md

     given node meets the expectation

-* `Trigger` - a channel that receives node IDs which then trigger a check of the expectation function to be performed against that node
+* `Trigger` - a channel that receives node IDs which then trigger a check of the expectation function to be performed elhinst that node

 As a concrete example, consider a simulated network of Ethereum nodes.
 An `Action` could be the sending of a transaction, `Expect` it being included in